Office Manager & Executive Assistant

-Protégete’s goal is to build a more powerful and influential voice for local Latinx communities and leaders in the fight against climate change by promoting a healthy future for all Coloradans.
+Conservation Colorado is committed to protecting our lands, air, water, and communities to keep Coloradans healthy while protecting the Colorado way of life we know and love.
 Conservation Colorado’s work to protect and advocate for the environment reflects our commitment to racial and social justice.
+Particularly by ensuring that policy victories are shared by all Coloradans including disproportionately impacted and frontline communities.
 We achieve these goals by organizing people and electing conservation-minded policymakers.
 We work closely with policy leaders, citizen activists, businesses and other conservation nonprofits, and have built a reputation as one of the leading conservation advocacy organizations in the region.
 Within the organization, we aim to create a workplace culture and policies and practices that demonstrate how we value equity and inclusion.

 What You’ll Do

 Conservation Colorado has 40 staff members, working from five offices across the state but the majority are in Denver.
 This position is central to making it easier for those staff to work efficiently and effectively.
 This position reports to the Operations & Finance Director and is a key member of the operations team, helping to set organizational culture, helping the staff solve administrative problems, and making sure people have the resources they need to work effectively.
 The position has these areas of responsibility:

 - Coordinate schedules & travel arrangements for the executive & deputy directors.
 Prioritize where the time and effort of the executive & deputy director is being spent, maintain their calendars, prioritize incoming meeting requests and setting appointments.
 Coordinate the logistics of the executive director’s travel while keeping to budget.

 - Manage workflows on large organizational projects so due dates are met and near final drafts are presented for final review and approval.